CalmDeveloper111/ProfitAnalyzer/README.md

 **Project Title:**

-Business Profitability Analysis
+Food Delivery Business Profitability Analysis

 **Description:**

-**Business Profitability Analysis** is a project designed to offer comprehensive insights into business financial performance.
+ this project is designed to offer comprehensive insights into food delivery business financial performance.
 It includes features for analyzing profitability metrics and providing a detailed breakdown of total costs to support strategic decision-making and cost management.

 **Table of Contents:**